MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 - **No authentication**: Any user who has a link to the bot (or can find it, for example, on your website) can chat with it.
 You cannot control which users can chat with the bot in your organization.

-- **Only for Teams**.
-The bot will only work on [the Teams channel](publication-add-bot-to-microsoft-teams.md).
+- **Only for Teams**: The bot will only work on [the Teams channel](publication-add-bot-to-microsoft-teams.md).
 This means the user will always be signed in, and therefore the **Require users to sign in** option will be enabled and can't be changed.
-You can control who can chat with the bot in your organization with bot sharing.
+Use bot sharing to control who can chat with the bot in your organization.

 - **Manual (for any channel including Teams)**: